 Besides the fundamental discussions, the latest edition includes all the changes and the ever-changing landscapes of ERP industries.
 This helps to know the updates and how it will going to take shape in the near future.

-The main objective that Ellen Monk and Bret Wagner try to achieve in this book is showing the reader how most of the information fails due to a lack of proper ERP knowledge.
-And then, they will show you how to get yourself prepare for the obvious.
+The main objective that Ellen Monk and Bret Wagner try to achieve in this book is to show the reader how most of the information fails due to a lack of proper ERP knowledge.
+And then, they will show you how to get yourself prepared for the obvious.

 ERP: Make it Happen

 Thomas F. Wallace and Michael H. Kremzar co-wrote this book back in 2001.
-Even after decades, it remains one of the sought after ERP books, the credit goes to its insightful examples of successful ERP implementation.
+Even after decades, it remains one of the sought-after ERP books, the credit goes to its insightful examples of successful ERP implementation.
 The most important things before starting a journey are to learn and research your path very well (if not completely).
-ERP: Make IT happen is just what you need before you go for an ERP solution.
+ERP: Making IT happen is just what you need before you go for an ERP solution.

 This book shows which elements works behind an ERP implementation success.
 How the managers were maintaining great resource planning?
-What makes their ERP success in the past decades.
+What makes their ERP successful in the past decades.
 Nonetheless, it’s an enjoyable read.
-Moreover, you can avail step by step guidelines to set your course in the right direction.
+Moreover, you can avail of step-by-step guidelines to set your course in the right direction.

 Maximizing Return on Investment Using ERP Applications

-Art Worster, Thomas R. Weirich, and Frank Andera collaborating with their deep industry knowledge in this book, Maximizing Return of Investment Using ERP Application. it discusses the simplest way to gear up your system with the perfect ERP tools for your business.
-There are some crucial factors like leadership, wealth management, and decision making.
-This book shows you the way how to improve on these sectors.
+Art Worster, Thomas R. Weirich, and Frank Andera collaborate with their deep industry knowledge in this book, Maximizing Return of Investment Using ERP Application. it discusses the simplest way to gear up your system with the perfect ERP tools for your business.
+There are some crucial factors like leadership, wealth management, and decision-making.
+This book shows you the way how to improve in these sectors.
 So with each chapter, you can go further to the idea of your success with ROI.

 Enterprise resource planning is a big idea.
 Consequently, you may end up investing a lot of money in your ERP process.
 Though, the open-source make it easier more than ever.
 ERP plugins like WP ERP saves your time, money, and effort and help you achieve more.